n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudstorage.md

+---
+title: Google Cloud Storage node - n8n Documentation
+description: Documentation for the Google Cloud Storage node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Cloud Storage

 The Google Cloud Storage node allows you to automate work in Google Cloud Storage, and integrate Google Cloud Storage with other applications. n8n has built-in support for a wide range of Google Cloud Storage features, including creating, updating, deleting, and getting buckets and objects.